Small Woods deliver a wide range of woodland projects across the UK:

 ELM Test & Trial

-The Environmental Land Management (ELM) scheme will be the post-Brexit grant in England that replaces the Countryside Stewardship scheme.
+Environmental Land Management (ELM) is the post-Brexit payment scheme in England that replaces the Countryside Stewardship scheme for farmers and land managers by the end of 2024.
 This study is part of the Department for Environment, Food and Rural Affairs (Defra) Tests and Trials programme.
-During the trial period, funded by Defra until the end of 2021, Small Woods will investigate ways to bring more small woods back into management and what will enable more small woods to benefit from the ELM grant scheme.
+Our work was completed at the end of 2021.
+Small Woods investigated ways to bring more small woods back into management under environmental land management.

 Lost Woods of the Low Weald and Downs is an exciting partnership project that aims to bring back to life forgotten areas of ancient woodland in Sussex.
 Partner organisations will work with landowners and local communities to rescue these woods, boosting biodiversity, creating a more resilient network of trees and a haven for wildlife.